spotty118/serena/CONTRIBUTING.md

 ## Developer Environment Setup

-You can have a local setup via `uv` or a docker interpreter-based setup.
+You can have a local setup via `poetry` or a docker interpreter-based setup.
 The repository is also configured to seamlessly work within a GitHub Codespace.
 See the instructions for the various setup scenarios below.

-Independently of how the setup was done, the virtual environment can be created and activated via `uv` (see below), and the various tasks like formatting, testing, and documentation building can be executed using `poe`.
+Independently of how the setup was done, the virtual environment can be created and activated via `poetry` (see below), and the various tasks like formatting, testing, and documentation building can be executed using `poe`.
 For example, `poe format` will format the code, including the notebooks.
 Just run `poe` to see the available commands.

-### Python (uv) setup
+### Python (Poetry) setup

-You can install a virtual environment with the required as follows
+You can install a virtual environment with the required dependencies as follows:

-1. Create a new virtual environment: `uv venv`
+1. Install Poetry (if not already installed): [Official Documentation](https://python-poetry.org/docs/#installation)
-2. Activate the environment:
+2. Activate the environment managed by Poetry: (Poetry typically manages this automatically, but you can activate it manually if needed)
     * On Linux/Unix/macOS: `source .venv/bin/activate`
-    * On Windows: `.venv\Scripts\activate.bat`
+    * On Windows: `.venv\Scripts\activate.bat` (Or use `poetry shell`)
-3. Install the required packages with all extras: `uv pip install --all-extras -r pyproject.toml -e .`
+3. Install dependencies (including extras and the project itself in editable mode): `poetry install --all-extras`

 ### Docker setup